Welcome Guest

 Data Collection

 It seems like you have all settings correct but the graphs still aren't changing?
-There are a couple of things that could be an issue here: It is possible that your inspection software isn't actually creating the communication file(s) that QC-CALC Real-Time expects or the communication file(s) being created may have a different format inside the file (meaning QC-CALC Real-Time doesn't understand the data in there and throws it away).
-The steps here will help figure out where the data collection process is breaking down.
-Read
+There are a couple of things that could be an issue: It is possible that your inspection software isn't actually creating the communication file(s) that QC-CALC Real-Time expects or the communication file(s) being created may have a different format inside the file and QC-CALC Real-Time doesn't understand the data inside the file (and cannot process it).
+The steps below will help figure out where the data collection process is breaking down.

 Database almost full warning